hubofwyn/myfort/AIProjectDocs/Deployment.md

    - Automatically generates a fun Phaser-themed commit message with date and time
    - Adds all changes to git staging
    - Commits changes with the generated message
-   - Pushes changes to the main branch
+   - Attempts to push changes to the main branch
+   - If the push fails due to remote changes, the script:
+     - Stashes any uncommitted changes
+     - Pulls and rebases with remote changes
+     - Reapplies stashed changes
+     - Attempts to push again

 2. **LEVEL 2: Building game assets**
    - Cleans previous build files using `npm run clean`